artyomabrahamyan/Sample-Docker-Https/SampleAPI/Readme.md

 ### Generate Certificate
 - Go to the SampleAPI/ssl folder.
 - Run make-cert.bat.
-- localhost.crt should be added to SampleAPI root folder.
 - Go to Windows Certificate Manager and import the localhost.crt under Trusted Root Certification Authorithy.

 ## Mac OS